lucyd-dev/DisableItemsInShop/README.md

 ## Configuration

+- Set where you want to disable items (default is "Shop")
 - Disable only grenades & mines (default is false)
-- Disable the use of items also in the lobby (default is false)

 > [!IMPORTANT]
 > If you use a mod manager like Gale, you can change the .cfg settings in the launcher itself or you can use [REPOConfig](https://thunderstore.io/c/repo/p/nickklmao/REPOConfig/) to change it directly ingame.\